siddiqur-54/task_documentations/Normalization and ACID Properties/Normalization and ACID Properties_README.md

 - **StudentID → Name, Major, Advisor**: Knowing the `StudentID` uniquely determines `Name`, `Major`, and `Advisor`.
 - **Name → Major, Advisor**: Assuming each name is unique, knowing the `Name` will determine the `Major` and `Advisor`.

-### Key Points
-i. **Determinants**: The attributes on the left side of the arrow in a functional dependency. ii. **Dependents**: The attributes on the right side of the arrow in a functional dependency. iii. **Closure**: The set of all attributes functionally determined by a given set of attributes.

 ## 2.2 Closure of Attributes
 🔼 [Back to Top](#table-of-contents)